 Phishing (email scams)

-Phishing is a scam where bogus emails are sent to people to trick them into revealing personal or financial information.
-If you follow a link in the email, you will be taken to a fake web page, which will try to trick you into entering personal information such as:
+Phishing is a scam where bogus emails are sent to trick you into revealing personal or financial information.
+A link in the email will take you to a fake web page, which will request personal information such as your:

 - Personal Public Service Number (PPSN)

 - bank account information.

 This information could be used to apply for a credit card or write cheques in your name.

 - online shops.